 Ketamine is a synthetic anesthetic that was designed for surgical procedures in the 60s to allow smoother transition from a fully awake state into a state of general anesthesia and back out of general anesthesia to being fully awake.
-It became quickly apparent that Ketamine had other benefits than just being an anesthetic.
+It quickly became apparent that Ketamine had other benefits than just being an anesthetic.
 Many people that were given Ketamine before and after surgery reported feeling less traumatized by the procedure, being more at peace and even happier for a period after exposure.

 Today, Ketamine has been making the news as a new wonder drug for the treatment of depression and anxiety.
 Although it is not a miracle cure, it does offer great hope in helping folks with drug-resistant mood disorders.
 There is, however, another aspect of ketamine that is not widely talked about: its potential ability to facilitate repair of the damage caused to the brain by everyday stress and inflammation.
-This potential may carry implications far beyond our standard definition of treatments for mental illness and extend to improving brain function in general—even going so far as possibly preventing the progression of neurodegenerative illness and dementia.
+This potential may carry implications far beyond our standard definition of treatments for mental illness and extend to improving brain function in general—even going as far as possibly preventing the progression of neurodegenerative illness and dementia.
 To understand how this medicine can have such far-reaching implications, we need first to understand how a modern brain becomes inflamed today and starts to lose its optimal function.

 Our brains have developed over time to have distinct portions that are each responsible for different actions and functions.
-For the purpose of this discussion, our brain can be divided into its two major parts, the primitive brain and the developed, highly evolved brain.
+For the purpose of this discussion, our brain can be divided into its two major parts, the primitive brain, and the developed, highly evolved brain.

 The primitive brain, also frequently called the lizard brain, contains areas that store and process our most native instincts and behaviors.
 Fear, anger, sexual drive, and memories are stored in this region and influence our perception of the world and future behavior.